Skuas of The Petrel Station

 Scientific name: Stercorarius longicaudus

-Long-tailed Skuas are scarce infrequent specialty of The Petrel Station seabird tours, and one we feel lucky to encounter a few each spring off Tutukaka.
-They are fairly uncommon off New Zealand so it’s always a special species to see.
-They often give excellent close views as they cruise around the other seabirds looking for a chance to steal food.
+Long-tailed Skuas are a scarce specialty of The Petrel Station seabird tours, and one we feel lucky to encounter a few of each spring off Tutukaka.
+They are fairly uncommon off New Zealand so it’s always a special species to see, and they’ll often give excellent close views as they cruise around.

 They breed in the Arctic and are also referred to as Long-tailed Jaeger elsewhere.